63 Easy Backpacking Food Ideas

 Instant Tea

 Prefer tea over coffee?
 No worries.
-Check out Instant Tea from Cusa, with flavors like English Breakfast, Chai, and Earl Grey.
+Check out Instant Tea from Cusa, with flavors like English Breakfast, Chai, and a variety of herbal teas.
 These tea packets dissolve entirely into the water, so there’s no soggy tea bag to pack out with you.

 Michael sitting at the top of a mountain pass eating lunch